MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 result
 ```

-This creates a table that shows the overall physical resource counts.
+The `qsharp.azure.execute` function creates a table that shows the overall physical resource counts.
 You can inspect cost details by collapsing the groups, which have more information.
-For example, if you collapse the *Logical qubit parameters* group, you can more easily see that the error correction code distance is 13.
+For example, if you collapse the *Logical qubit parameters* group, you can see that the error correction code distance is 13.

 |Logical qubit parameter | Value |
 |----|---|